Islam’s Worst Enemy: the Quran

 The Internal Contradiction

-(2) The Bible does not confirm it.
+(2) The Bible does not agree with it.

 (C) The Quran is false.